GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 ## Next steps

-If you're an ad tech developer, [experiment and participate](/docs/privacy-sandbox/topics-experiment/) with the Topics API.
-Read the [developer guide](/docs/privacy-sandbox/topics/) for more in-depth resources.
+- If you're an ad tech developer, [experiment and participate](/docs/privacy-sandbox/topics-experiment/) with the Topics API.
+- Read the [developer guide](/docs/privacy-sandbox/topics/) for more in-depth resources.
+- Check out the [Topics API integration guide](/docs/privacy-sandbox/topics/integration-guide/) for details on specific ad tech use cases.

 {% Partial 'privacy-sandbox/topics-feedback.njk' %}